A Practical Guide: What Produce is in Season Right Now?

 Fruit: strawberries, cherries

 As a side note, some veggies store well.
-So lots of the winter squashes are grown in summer, but you can find them at farmer’s markets and grocery stores in the winter.
-They store really well.
-So although grown in season (summer), they are made available for sale in the winter as well.
+Lots of the winter squashes, for example, are grown in summer.
+However you can find them at farmer’s markets and grocery stores in the winter because they store really well.

-Also, you can buy fruits and veggies in season and then process them certain wait to enjoy them out of season.
-We always freeze some strawberries so that in the winter we can enjoy that flavor.
-Food storage has been done for thousands of years, and there are so many ways to enjoy food grown in the correct season but eat it out of season.
+You can also buy fruits and veggies in season and then process them certain ways that allow you to enjoy them out of season.
+We typically freeze some strawberries to enjoy their flavor in the winter season.
+Food storage has been done for thousands of years, and there are so many ways to enjoy food grown in the correct season while eating it out of season.

-I hope you enjoy starting to buy only produce grown in season as much as I have.
+I hope you enjoy buying produce grown in season as much as I have.
 Seriously, people will begin to think you are an awesome cook… they won’t realize you’ve actually just become an expert seasonal produce shopper!